Depression and diet: the best foods to eat (and the ones to avoid)

 - The worst foods for depression?
 Standard American Diet fare, like fatty meats, dairy, refined sugars, and processed foods.

-- You don't have to spend all day meal prepping to boost your brain health with diet.
+- You don't have to spend all day meal cooking to boost your brain health with diet.
 Get antioxidant-rich plant-based meals delivered to your door with the MamaSezz Get Me Started Bundle.

 Order your MamaSezz Get Me Started Bundle today!